rosnerdev/Marika/README.md

 # Marika

-A promise based API wrapper for the unofficial [MyAnimeList API](https://jikan.moe/)
+A promise based API wrapper for the unofficial [MyAnimeList API](https://jikan.moe/) ported for deno

 </div>